AngelMond/Cool-Portfolio/README.md

 # MY PORTFOLIO

-# THIS WEB IS ABOUT MY PORTFOLIO TO SHOW YOU THE PROJECTS I HAVE BEEN WORKING ON.
-YOU'LL BE ABLE TO SEE THE EXPERIENCE I HAVE USING TECHNOLOGIES SUCH AS HTML, CSS, SASS, BOOTSTRAP, TAILWIND AND JAVASCRIPT.
+# This project is about my portfolio where you'll be able to see the experience I already have working on several project and using technologies such as JavaScript, HTML, CSS, SASS, Bootstrap, Express, MySQL and Sequelize.

-# ABOUT THIS PROYECT AND TECNOLOGIES
+# Technologies used in my portfolio
 <!--HTML-->
 <div style="display=flex flex-row flex-wrap ">
 <img src="https://img.shields.io/badge/-HTML-e34f26?logo=html5&logoColor=fff">

 <!--CSS-->
 <img src="https://img.shields.io/badge/-CSS-1572B6?logo=css3&logoColor=fff">
 </div>

-* I created this web using vanilla CSS and HTML.
+* I created this web using HTML and vanilla CSS.

 * I did my best using the correct semantics for the HTML to have a good SEO.